johan10000/DecentralizedLottery-TestNet/README.md

 # DecentralizedLottery-TestNet

-This application is deployed on ethereum test network.
+This application is deployed on Ethereum test network(Sepolia).

 Takeaways:

 1. Metamask
-2. Role of ethereum test network
+2. Role of Ethereum test network
 3. Ethereum blockchain infrastructure

 Entities in the project: